azusakou/AbGraftBERT/README.md

 ## Finetune on sequence and structure co-design tasks

-For experiment 1, raw data is from [MEAN](https://github.com/THUNLP-MT/MEAN), code is from [ABGNN](https://github.com/KyGao/ABGNN).
+For experiment 1, raw data is from [MEAN](https://github.com/THUNLP-MT/MEAN).

-For experiment 2, raw data is from [HSRN](https://github.com/wengong-jin/abdockgen), code is from [ABGNN](https://github.com/KyGao/ABGNN).
+For experiment 2, raw data is from [HSRN](https://github.com/wengong-jin/abdockgen).

-For experiment 3, raw data is from [RefineGNN](https://github.com/wengong-jin/RefineGNN), code is from [ABGNN](https://github.com/KyGao/ABGNN).
+For experiment 3, raw data is from [RefineGNN](https://github.com/wengong-jin/RefineGNN).

 The finetuning scripts are following: